Read time :

 Google Analytics 4

 Free and powerful for traffic and engagement.
 Limited ability to connect to revenue without significant integration work.
-Good starting point, but insufficient to prove content ROI.
+Good starting point but not sufficient for proving content ROI.
 GA4 tells you sessions happened.
 It doesn’t tell you which sessions became pipeline.
-While it’s not the complete solution, it’s necessary to have in place so you can pull data from GA4 into tools like Heeet and other customer journey tracking tools to make the revenue link from content to commas.
+It’s also where you’ll first spot AI referral traffic, by filtering referrals from chatgpt.com, perplexity.ai, and similar domains, though it won’t connect those visits to closed revenue on its own.

 HubSpot content analytics

 Built-in reporting for HubSpot users.
 Full revenue attribution requires Marketing Hub Enterprise at $3,600+ monthly.
-It’s an option for enterprise teams already in the HubSpot ecosystem, but not ideal for teams looking to test a new tool before committing to a +30k solution.
+Solid for mid-market teams already in the HubSpot ecosystem.

 Solutions that embed analytics directly inside Salesforce or HubSpot keep data in one place and enable revenue attribution without exporting to external tools.
 CRM-native platforms eliminate the “which number is right?” debates that plague teams using multiple disconnected platforms.

-With content-level tracking implemented natively in your CRM: you see which specific blog posts, landing pages, and resources each lead engaged with throughout their journey, and that engagement data flows directly into the opportunity record.
+What makes CRM-native content analytics particularly powerful is content-level tracking: you see which specific blog posts, landing pages, and resources each lead engaged with throughout their journey, and that engagement data flows directly into the opportunity record.
 Sales teams use this to personalize outreach.
-Marketing teams use it to identify the most converting content.
+Marketing teams use it to identify top-converting content.
 Leadership uses it to justify investment with numbers they already trust.
-That’s virtuous cycle that evert content marketer would love to find themselves in.

 How to build a content marketing performance analytics dashboard